IbrahimFakhir/IbrahimFakhir/README.md

 **`Digital Craftsman`**

-You have found your way to my Github Profile! 🥳 My name is Ibo, I am a Computer Science Student currently located in Germany.
+You have found your way to my Github Profile! 🥳 My name is Ibo, I am a Full Stack Web Developer currently located in Germany.

 ## What am I currently doing?
 - Studying Computer Science at University
-- Deepening my knowledge of Backend Webdevelopment with Java Spring
+- Learning Backend Webdevelopment with Java Spring
 - Upgrading my React skills with Nextjs 13

 <details>